“Am I doing my PhD right?” What to do when your research feels all over the place

 If your literature review organises debates thematically and explains where your study sits within them, that is coherent.

-Different scholars might make different choices.
-That does not make yours incorrect.
+Different scholars might make different choices than you, that does not make yours incorrect.

 What matters is that your reasoning is visible.